 This year, 2020, is the first time in 15 years that Congress has made significant changes to the rules and regulations surrounding Individual Retirement Accounts, or IRAs, through the SECURE Act.
 SECURE is short for ‘setting every community up for retirement enhancement’ and as such, the changes contemplated by the act have been made in order to help individuals be better prepared for retirement.

-In this video, Joe DiDomenico goes over some of the most important updates from the SECURE Act, starting 2020:
+In this video, Joe DiDomenico, Founder of WealthFlex, goes over some of the most important updates from the SECURE Act, starting 2020:

 Many part-time workers are now eligible to participate in employer retirement plans, where before they were legally locked out by their employers.
 This change was made in response to there being too many people almost qualifying as ‘full-time employees’ but who were unable to participate in their company-sponsored 401(K) plan because employers were not legally required to allow it.